Skip to main content

 Configuration via Interface

-A-Parser allows you to set the configuration in a declarative style, as well as use the interface to create and edit presets without the need to modify the source code of the scrapers
+A-Parser allows you to define configurations in a declarative style, as well as use the interface to create and edit presets without the need to modify the parsers' source code

 static defaultConf